Joyce110624/capstone-project/README.md

 ### Your task is to display the user ID of the player just under the username or on the next line (probably in line 33).

 HINT: The user ID of the player is stored in Firestore with the key "uid".
 For the username, the key is "username" as it is used here `<p>Username: {userData.username}</p>`

+# Task

+Profile Form will be used for Updating User Profile.
+Implement that functionality